HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- make thoughs usable for jobs and needs
 - selected citizen to the front.
 If many citizen thinking they can overlap their thoughts bubble.
 To see each one i can select citizen
 - problem: citizen get to starving while thinking to much.
 Make starving gather a bit more food once triggered
 - thought animation